TyrangYang/TyrangYang_blog_jekyll/_posts/2019-07-31-containers.md

 transfer() can move some element in specific range*( [first, last) )* to a specific location.

-It is a basic function to move element in list and fundation of other complicated function like sort(), reverse(), splice().
+It is a basic function to move element in list and foundation of other complicated function like sort(), reverse(), splice().

 ```cpp
 void transfer(iterator position, iterator first, iterator last) {